A5H73Y/Carz/docs/essential/faq.md

 If you have a permission plugin, you will find all of the [permissions here](permissions.md).
 If you don't want to use permissions, you can disable `Other.UsePermissions` in the `config.yml`.

+#### How do I drive?

+By default, you can spawn or purchase a car, then enter the Minecart and it should give you a key (stick).
+Right click with the key to start the engine, then look in the direction you want to drive; it's that easy!

 #### How can I use the Carz models? ####

 I have created a resource pack that replaces each colour of GLAZED_TERRACOTTA with a matching Car model.